OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Even Apple executives appear to be aware only their stranglehold on iOS installation is allowing their 30% tax on revenue, something they can not achieve on Mac OS.

-> "Neither is on the store because they don't have to be.
-They can be on Mac and distribute to users without sharing the revenue with us"
+> Neither is on the store because they don't have to be.
+They can be on Mac and distribute to users without sharing the revenue with us
 > <cite>[Philip Schiller - Apple Upper Management - On the Mac App Store](https://applescoop.org/story/apple-execs-discuss-why-the-mac-app-store-has-not-been-successful-in-internal-email)</cite>

 ## 5. Apple is Holding Back the Open Web

-> "Instead, Apple is inhibiting this future Internet.
-And it does so via tolls, controls, and technologies that not only deny what made and still makes the open web so powerful, but also prevents competition, and prioritize Apple’s own profits."
+> Instead, Apple is inhibiting this future Internet.
+And it does so via tolls, controls, and technologies that not only deny what made and still makes the open web so powerful, but also prevents competition, and prioritize Apple’s own profits.
 > <cite>[Matthew Ball - Venture Capitalist, Writer](https://www.matthewball.vc/all/applemetaverse)</cite>

-> "Making the web less useful makes apps more useful, from which Apple can take its share; similarly, it is notable that Apple is expanding its own app install product even as it is kneecapping the industry’s."
+> Making the web less useful makes apps more useful, from which Apple can take its share; similarly, it is notable that Apple is expanding its own app install product even as it is kneecapping the industry’s.
 > <cite>[Ben Thompson - Stratechery](https://stratechery.com/2020/apple-and-facebook/)</cite>